The-Capstone-Project/Clearch/README.md

 ### PKGBUILD 💽

-The `PKGBUILD` script is tailored for building and packaging the Clearch project for Arch Linux.
-Here’s a summary of its operations:
+The `PKGBUILD` script is tailored for building and packaging Clearch for Arch Linux.
+Here’s a summary of its operation:

 1. Defines package metadata: name (`clearch`), version (`0.1.0`), architecture (`x86_64`), URL, license (`MIT`), and dependencies (`glibc`).
 2. Specifies build dependencies: `rust`, `cargo`.